 $375 (+ 2% PayPal fee) for 13.5 hours of instruction.
 Curriculum included as well as several resources for homework and additional practice.
 [9-weeks long]

-NEW!
-101 video course - $275 (+ 2% PayPal fee) for a 9-week course.
-Each week will include a 10-15 minute pre-recorded video sent via email, to be used in conjunction with the included curriculum (as well as several resources for homework and additional practice).
-Students will also meet weekly with an assigned buddy, and all students will have a live zoom class for 45 minutes with their instructor each week.
+101 & 102 video courses - $275 (+ 2% PayPal fee) for a 9-week course.
+Each week students will watch a pre-recorded video, to be used in conjunction with the included curriculum (as well as several resources for homework and additional practice).
+Students will also meet weekly with an assigned buddy to practice the material.
+Finally, all students will meet for a weekly live zoom class for 45 minutes with their instructor, to ask questions and practice the material in breakout rooms.

 Please note all refunds are subject to a 5% non-refundable fee and cannot be given within 1 week of the start date, unless your spot can be filled by a waitlisted student.
 Refunds/credits are not given after the course starts, unless extreme unforeseen circumstances occur, in which case we will discuss possibilities, though that is up to our discretion. ¡Gracias!